 - Online file management

 - Document accurate and timely submission of time sheets and payroll logs

 - Ability to work independently and collaboratively on a team

 - Ability to handle confidential information

 - Perform other duties assigned by supervisor(s)

-- Be available to work intersession breaks throughout the academic year
+- Available to work flexible hours, intersession breaks, finals weeks and some holidays throughout the academic year

-- Experience working or volunteering in a public setting
+- Experience working or volunteering in customer service

 Conditions of Employment

 Must meet student employment credit requirement of six credit hours.